What is a .RAR file?

 RAR is the native format of the WinRAR archiver.
-Like other archives, .RAR files are data containers, they store one or more files and folders in a compressed form.
+Like other archives, .RAR files are data containers, they store one or more files and folders in an advanced highly compressed form that is unique to WinRAR.
 After you download a .RAR file, you do need to unpack its contents in order to use it.

 RAR versus ZIP

 Compared to the ZIP file format, RAR provides a number of advanced features: more convenient multipart (multivolume) archives, tighter compression: including special solid, multimedia and text modes, strong AES-256 bit encryption (RAR 5.00), extensive recovery records that help to repair an archive in case of physical data damage, Unicode support to process non-English file names plus a lot more.
 For more info see the detailed comparison between RAR and ZIP and the latest WinRAR version news here.